tomas-fryza/vhdl-course/lab7-fsm/README.md

       | `bouncey` | input  | `std_logic` | Bouncey button input |
       | `clean`   | output | `std_logic` | Debounced button output |

 2. The inactive level of the on-board push buttons is low.
 Periodically read the button signal, and if the value is high, start counting a sequence of consecutive high values.
-If there is an uninterrupted sequence of `DEB_COUNT = 4` high values, consider the button pressed.
+If there is an uninterrupted sequence of `N_VALUES = 4` high values, consider the button pressed.
 The counter resets to zero upon receiving a low sample.
 When releasing the button, the FSM counts the same number of low-value samples before considering the button released.

    ![FSM debouncer](images/my_fsm.png)